Skip to main content

 Hamas agrees to dissolve Gaza government under Trump plan

-18 years of Hamas rule ends as Trump''s board oversees transition
+18 years of Hamas rule ends as Trump's board oversees transition

-Hamas announced on Saturday, January 11, 2026, that it decided to dissolve all its government bodies in the Gaza Strip to prepare for handing over responsibilities to an independent administrative committee.
+Hamas announced on Saturday, Jan.
+11, 2026, that it decided to dissolve all its government bodies in the Gaza Strip to prepare for handing over responsibilities to an independent administrative committee.
 This move aligns with requirements in the U.S.-brokered peace plan's second phase.

 The announcement prepares for President Trump's "Board of Peace," an international body designed to temporarily lead Gaza, oversee governance transitions, disarm Hamas, and manage reconstruction.
 Israeli Prime Minister Netanyahu announced Bulgarian diplomat Nickolay Mladenov has been selected as the board's director-general.

 Hamas did not specify a timeline for when the government dissolution will actually occur.
-Three months after Trump unveiled his peace plan in October 2025, the ceasefire remains stuck in its first phase with no clear path to the second phase, which would trigger the governance transition.
+Three months after Trump unveiled his peace plan in Oct.
+2025, the ceasefire remains stuck in its first phase with no clear path to the second phase, which would trigger the governance transition.

 The proposed second phase of Trump's plan includes a complete Israeli military withdrawal from Gaza, the disarmament of Hamas, reconstruction of destroyed infrastructure, and formation of a transitional governing body composed of Palestinian technocrats who would administer Gaza.